-Which is also your greatest asset.
-If you cannot work, you cannot earn an income.
+Your health is your greatest asset.
+If you can’t work, you can’t earn an income.
 And without insurance, you are on your own.

-With a work visa holder’s health insurance policy, you get the highest quality of care when you need it.
-Irrespectively of where you are from.
+With a work visa holder’s health insurance policy, you get the highest care quality when needed.
+Regardless of where you are from.

-You can select your policy excess, which will help bring down the cost of a health insurance plan, to fit your budget.
+You can select your policy excess, which will help reduce the cost of a health insurance plan to fit your budget.

-If your family has a New Zealand visitor visa, they can all be covered as well.
+If your family has a New Zealand visitor visa, they can also be covered.

 You are all covered for just about every cost linked with hospital and surgical care, even oral surgery, including larger expenses such as surgery (an operation or procedure to treat a disease or an illness) and private medical admission (treatment in a private hospital without the need for surgery).

 Health Care Work Visa

 Healthcare immigrant workers coming to New Zealand to work in the healthcare system aren’t automatically covered by the public health care system.

 Hospital and Surgical Base Plan